YuriiChornyi/GoToMediatRVsExtension/PROJECT_GUIDELINES.md

 ### `MediatRCommandHandler.cs`
 Orchestration only — no Roslyn analysis, no UI.
 If you find yourself doing symbol work here, move it to `MediatRContextService`, `MediatRHandlerFinder`, or `MediatRUsageFinder`.

+`GetRequestTypeFromContext()` contains a hardcoded whitelist of MediatR interface names used to extract `TRequest` from the handler's generic arguments.
+When adding a new handler interface, extend this list — otherwise "Go to Usage" will silently return null for that handler type.

 ### `WorkspaceService.cs`
 Dual-init pattern (explicit set from `InitializeAsync` + lazy fallback).
 Do not remove the lazy fallback — it is needed when the workspace is accessed before `InitializeAsync` completes.